 Lucid dreaming has become somewhat of a zeitgeist - revealed at least in part by the growing number of lucid dreaming movies now on offer.
 From the dream architects of Inception, to the philosophically lucid pondering of Waking Life, to the fantastical unrealities conjured by Paprika - dream movies capture the imagination like no other, and take us on a conscious quest inside the dream world.
 Here are some of the best movies themed on lucidity.

-Dom Cobb is the best there is at extraction: stealing valuable secrets inside the subconscious during the mind's vulnerable dream state.
+Dom Cobb is the best there is at extraction: stealing valuable secrets inside the unconscious during the mind's vulnerable dream state.
 His skill has made him a coveted player in industrial espionage but also has made him a fugitive and cost him dearly.
 Now he may get a second chance if he can do the impossible: inception, planting an idea rather than stealing one.
 If they succeed, Cobb and his team could pull off the perfect crime.
 But no planning or expertise can prepare them for a dangerous enemy that seems to predict their every move - an enemy only Cobb could have seen coming.

 Waking Life is about a young man in a persistent lucid dream state.
 He observes and later joins in on philosophical discussions on the appearance of reality, free will, our relationship with others, and the meaning of life.
 He eventually comes to conclude that the reason he can't wake up is that he may be dead...